firubi/cachyos-minimal/README.md

 ### Anki
 After an update, the audio in Anki is low.
 You need to specify ao=pulse in mpv.conf, and put it in ~/.local/share/Anki2/ so Anki reads it.

+## Basic maintenance
+- `sudo pacman -Syu` - to update
+- `sudo pacman -Rns` - to remove package
+- `sudo pacman -Rns $(pacman -Qdtq)` - to remove orphans (does also remove some make dependencies for AUR and tkg)
+- `paccache -r` - to remove previous versions of packages, but keep the latest 3
+- `paccache -ruk0` - to remove previous versions of uninstalled packages